solana-labs/solana/docs/src/developing/programming-model/runtime.md

 With a transaction-wide compute budget the `max_units` cap is applied to the entire transaction rather than to each instruction within the transaction.
-The default number of maximum units will calculated per instruction which means the sum of the compute units used by each instruction in the transaction must not exceed that value.
-The default number of maximum units allowed matches existing values to avoid breaking existing client behavior.
+The transaction-wide default maximum number of units will be calculated as the product of the instruction count and the existing per-instruction maximum units.
+This means that the sum of the compute units used by each instruction in the transaction must not exceed that value.
+This default maximum value attempts to retain existing behavior to avoid breaking client logic.

 ### Reduce transaction fees